Supporting employees with cardiovascular disease

 You may find employees with a diagnosis of cardiovascular disease can have increased levels of sickness absence.
 They may also need to attend the hospital or their specialist more frequently than those without the health condition.

-Authorised absence, out with the normal organisation sickness absence triggers, should be considered an appropriate adjustment under the Equality Act 2010.
-This would be identified within your Supporting Staff Attendance policy.
+By adopting Fair Work practices, it may be appropriate to allow flexibility around authorised absence, out with the organisations normal sickness absence triggers.
+This may be considered an appropriate adjustment under the Equality Act 2010.
+This would be identified within your Supporting Staff Attendance Policy.

 If you feel your policy doesn’t include this, you can get support from our Supporting staff attendance pages.